 customer is compensated at or above the minimum wage and not less than the customary wage paid by the employer for the same or similar work performed by individuals who do not have disabilities; and

-customer is employed for at least eight weeks (56 cumulative days), working at least one day in each week and without a break for a full workweek ("workweek" as defined by the employer) for reasons such as illness, injury, vacation, and short-term disability, before the customer is determined to be job stableIf the customer gains a new position or new job, a minimum of 30 cumulative days of employment is required before the customer is eligible to be determined job stable.
+customer is employed for at least eight weeks (56 cumulative days), working at least one day in each week and without a break for a full workweek ("workweek" as defined by the employer) for reasons such as illness, injury, vacation, and short-term disability, before the customer is determined to be job stable; and

+the customer's and, if applicable, the customer's representative’s level of satisfaction with the job, work environment, and service delivery as described in VR-SFP Extended Services can be verified through either a signature on the VR1646, or VR staff member's contact with the customer.

+If the customer gains a new position or new job, a minimum of 30 cumulative days of employment is required before the customer is eligible to be determined job stable.

-The SE specialist records the customer's status at the 56th cumulative day of employment on the VR1646, listing all identified extended services (the customer's Long Term Services and Supports (LTSS) and Services Plan of Care for other state agencies have been establish or alternate funding, agencies, or people have been established to provide all extended services for the customer) The SE specialist also completes VR1644, Supported Employment Services, Time Tracking Log, indicating the dates and hours worked.
+The SE specialist records the customer's status of employment on the VR1646, listing all identified extended services (the customer's Long Term Services and Supports (LTSS) and Services Plan of Care for other state agencies have been establish or alternate funding, agencies, or people have been established to provide all extended services for the customer), after the VR counselor determines Job Stability.
+The SE specialist also completes VR1644, Supported Employment Services, Time Tracking Log, indicating the dates and hours worked.
 The information documented in the VR1646 must be unique and individualized for each customer.
 VR may contact the customer, customer's representative, or employer to verify that the VR1644 and VR1646 information is accurate.

 18.9.4 Fees